SbrTa/Notes/Docker/03 - Managing Data & Working with Volumes.md

   - Survive container shutdow, restart and also removal of container
   - Can be shared data accross multiple container
   - Can be re-use
+  - Ideal for codebase directory.
+Updating code no need to build new image.
   - Allow bind mount directory to access by docker
     ```Docker Desktop > Preferences > Resources > File Sharing > Add Directory```
   - ```-v absolute-path:docker-path```